PabloCorso/eol-decentralized-cup/README.md

 Possible solutions:
 #### Limit the amount of levels a player can upload to the cup.
-#### Limit the number of levels a player can upload per week.
+#### Limit the number of levels a player can upload per day or week.
 #### Upload fee.
-Players start with 50 points, uploading a level to the cup costs 25 points.
+Players start with X points (let's say 50), and uploading a level to the cup costs 25 points.
 If your level ends up in the top X, you get 50 points for it (double the investment).
 A rule like this could incentivise players to submit levels, but also to think twice before submitting.

 ## Levels manual validation

-How to quickly validate that levels are not old levels, or that submitter is actually the designer of the level?
-Should there be a penalty if that's confirmed?
+How to quickly validate that levels are not old levels, or that the submitter is actually the designer of the level?
+Should there be a penalty if this rule is broken by someone?
 Should the event be cancelled, removed, filtered out of the ranking?

 ## Remixed levels

 Should the cup allowed remixed levels?
-This could allow players to do small edits to an ongoing level and re-upload it as a remix.
+This could allow players to do small edits to an ongoing level and re-upload it as a remix, so the answer is probably not.

 ## Technical or necessary limitations